 How to onboard candidates remotely

-In the current climate, the majority of the clients we work with are having to onboard new hires remotely and we believe that this will start to become more commonplace moving forward.
-From supporting multiple clients onboard talent remotely and the research we have conducted we thought it would be worthwhile sharing in a blog post.
+In the current climate, the majority of the clients we work with are having to onboard candidates remotely and we believe that this will start to become more commonplace moving forward.
+From supporting multiple clients onboard candidates remotely and the research we have conducted we thought it would be worthwhile sharing in a blog post.

 Define the position early on